 - Bus: Cheaper but not really advisable for long journeys due to traffic congestion, unless you are happy sitting in slow-moving traffic for an hour.
 Best for local journeys.

 - Cycling: definitely worth considering if you are an experienced city cyclist – but London is not as bike-friendly place as some other countries.
-The new citybike hire scheme is worth investigating – there is a docking station on Malet St near Russell Square so they are good for travelling between sites.
-It costs £90.00 for the year and journeys under 30 minutes are free, or £1.00 for 24 hours.
+The are also a variety of cycle hire schemes which are worth investigating.

 If you will be using London transport regularly (e.g. 3 – 4 times a week), you should buy a weekly or monthly Oystercard, covering the appropriate number of zones.
 As a student you are eligible for a Student Oystercard, which gives you 30% off season tickets on London buses and tubes.
 If you will be living within cycling or walking distance, it’s still worth getting a pre-pay Oystercard for occasional use (much cheaper than buying individual tickets).
 Both types of Oystercard are available from tube stations, and are valid on the tube, overground and buses.
 Once you have registered on your programme at SOAS you can apply for your student discount (30%) on the TFL website, which is valid on weekly and monthly Oystercards but not on pay as you go fares.

-All students who study full time, including mature students, are eligible for a 16-25 railcard, entitling you to a third off all off peak rail journeys across the UK.
-These cost £30 for one year or £70 for three years, ideal for visits back home or to explore more of the UK.
-Apply online http://www.16-25railcard.co.uk/ or visit your nearest station.
+All students who study full time, including mature students, are eligible for a 16-25 Railcard, entitling you to a third off all off peak rail journeys across the UK.
+Apply online or visit your nearest station.
 Additionally, you can link your railcard to your Oyster card to receive a 30% discount on off peak underground fares – ask in your nearest tube station for more information.